favy12/number-api-/README.md

 # Number Classification API

-This is a simple Flask-based API that classifies a number by checking whether it is prime, perfect, Armstrong, even, or odd.
+This is a Flask-based API that classifies a number by checking whether it is prime, perfect, Armstrong, even, or odd.
 It also provides a fun fact for the number using the Numbers API.

 ## Features